joofio/matchbox/README.md

 # matchbox - playground with the hapi fhir spring boot server

 plain spring-boot-server based as provided by [hapi-fhir spring boot examles](https://github.com/jamesagnew/hapi-fhir/tree/master/hapi-fhir-spring-boot)
-* prequisites to build are [pullrequest for org.hl7.fhir.core](https://github.com/hapifhir/org.hl7.fhir.core/pull/11) to be based on version 3.8.0-snaphsot and [branch of forked hpi-fhir](https://github.com/ahdis/hapi-fhir/tree/oliveregger_fhircore
-* currently there is a kind of circular dependency on hapi-fhir-base which is included in hapi-fhir but needed by org.hl7.fhir.core [see also comment on pull request](https://github.com/hapifhir/org.hl7.fhir.core/pull/11)

 **Feature experimental**